vinaybommana/vinaybommana.github.io/_posts/2018-09-01-thoughts-about-IT.md

 The scenes with Beverly and Tom will always be imprinted on my mind.
 When Tom dies looking at the deadlights, I gave a whoop - literally.

+There is something a single individual cannot do.
+But when we group together and starting working on the problem, we realise this herculian task can't be done by a single individual.
+Not just physically but emotionally as well.
+Everyone has their problems.
+Bill's loss.
+Beverly's pain as her father is close to a psychopath and hurts her for smallest mistakes.
+Eddie's overprotective mother.
+Stan's Jewish descent.
+Mike's a black guy and in 1958, people are not so liberal about a coloured guy.
+Richie can't cope up with loneliness, that's why he uses his trashmouth to let the silence away.
+Ben is the fat boy who everyone abuses, His infactuation towards Beverly.

+There was a scene in the novel, where the encounter It with a silver slug, after everything's over, Ben realises that the love between Beverly and Bill is mutual.
+Ben thinks

+{% highlight %}
+*He can never love you as I did Beverly, that's for sure.*
+{% endhighlight %}
+I thought all the one side lovers in this world think that way, and was surprised, how king captured this feeling in a 11 year old boy that subtly.

+There are several hundred such incredible scenes in the novel that are not filled with horror but with emotion.

+King's genius is unparalled in this novel.
+Give it a read.
+You wouldn't regret it.